 The STANDARD DEVIATION is an index of the degree to which test scores vary within a group.
 The larger the standard deviation, (for tests of the same length), the more variability there is in the test scores.
 The value of the ideal standard deviation should be about one-sixth of the effective range.
 To the extent that the actual standard deviation is less than this ideal value, the test scores are not able to discriminate as well as we might prefer.
 For example, a 25 item test should have standard deviation of about 25/6 = 4.17.
 In our example, the standard deviation is 4.51 which reflects the test's effectiveness in spreading scores out to better discriminate between the students' abilities.

 The RELIABILITY is a number which tells how consistent students' scores would be if you were able to give them a similar test with different items.
 Every time an instructor puts a test together he or she uses items that are merely a sample from thousands of possible items.
 You want the test scores to give you the same information no matter what sample from the "thousands" you elected to use.
 This reliability coefficient is a number between 0.00 and 1.00 and can be interpreted like a correlation coefficient.
 The closer the value is to 1.00, the more reliable or error-free are the test scores.
-(If you bought a commercially prepared achievement test, you would expect it to have a reliability of at least .90).

 The STANDARD ERROR OF MEASUREMENT provides another way of representing the accuracy of test scores.
 Its use requires the assumption that some component of error is part of any person's test score.
 This error can result from the content of the questions sampled and/or day-to-day factors which influence individual performance (i.e., memory fluctuation, guessing, etc.).
 All test scores contain some degree of error and, consequently, should be treated as an estimate of achievement level.
 The size of the standard error of measurement is an indication of how far from the actual test score the "real" error-free score might be.
 The standard error of measurement for an average of scores on tests of the same length tends to be smaller than the standard error of measurement for any single test (i.e., one can be more sure of a student's observed score falling in a narrower band around the hypothetical error-free score).
 It is generally recommended that instructors do not use a single test as the basis for grading (i.e., grades should not be assigned to individual components), but make use of the totals (or average) for a number of tests given during the semester.